To enhance local affordability. To foster inclusive communities.

 Key steps to develop a local housing strategy

-Comprehensiveness and balance—key attributes of a local housing strategy
+Phase C: Monitor and update a local housing strategy

 Taking a balanced approach to new development